DatGuy84/CSE-15L-Lab-Report-5/index.md

 # TA's response
 Hello.
 It seems like your bash script and works fine, however, there are some errors I have spotted in your code.
-The second for loop in your ```inOrder``` method seems to end right as your outer loop iterates, and it the method iterates the wrong variable.
-Additionally, the reason why your
+The second for loop in your ```inOrder``` method seems to end right as your outer loop iterates.
+Additionally, your ```median``` method works because your tester uses an arraywith odd length.
+I suggest you implement code to work for even length as well.

+# Student's response
+Thank you for the helpful advice.
+I found out that the